Kavana084/Dynamic-Demand-Forecasting-and-Service-Optimization-for-Public-Transport/README.md

 Public transportation systems  face challenges such as overcrowding, increased passenger waiting time, inefficient fleet utilization, and inability to adapt to real-time traffic and environmental conditions.
 Traditional bus scheduling systems mainly rely on fixed timetables and static routing, which cannot efficiently handle dynamic passenger demand fluctuations during peak and non-peak hours.
 Existing systems also lack intelligent demand prediction and adaptive scheduling capabilities, resulting in operational inefficiencies and poor passenger experience.

 To address these limitations, this project proposes an **AI-Driven Dynamic Demand forecasting and Service Optimization** that integrates Artificial Intelligence and optimization techniques for intelligent public transport management.
-The proposed system uses **Long Short-Term Memory (LSTM)** networks to predict future passenger demand using historical transportation data. **Deep Reinforcement Learning (DRL)** is used to analyze real-time traffic, weather, and environmental conditions for adaptive decision-making, while **Mixed Integer Linear Programming (MILP)** is applied for optimal fleet allocation and scheduling.
+The proposed system uses **Long Short-Term Memory (LSTM)** networks to predict future passenger demand using historical transportation data[2]. **Deep Reinforcement Learning (DRL)** is used to analyze real-time traffic, weather, and environmental conditions for adaptive decision-making[3], while **Mixed Integer Linear Programming (MILP)** is applied for optimal fleet allocation and scheduling[1][2].
 The system also includes navigation and real-time arrival/departure scheduling modules for efficient route management.

 The application is developed as a web-based platform using **ReactJS**, **Python**, and **MySQL**.
 The proposed system is expected to reduce passenger waiting time, minimize overcrowding, improve fleet utilization, optimize operational cost, and provide efficient real-time transit scheduling.
 The project contributes toward developing intelligent and adaptive public transportation systems for smart city environments.